Pantyhose-X/awesome/README.md

 *   [clostra/newnode](https://github.com/clostra/newnode) - NewNode decentralized Content Distribution Network

 *   [winscp/winscp](https://github.com/winscp/winscp) - WinSCP is a popular free SFTP and FTP client for Windows, a powerful file manager that will improve your productivity.
-It supports also Amazon S3, FTPS, SCP and WebDAV protocols.
+It supports also Amazon S3, FTPS, SCP and WebDAV protocols, as well as copying between two local directories.
 Power users can automate WinSCP using .NET assembly.

 *   [SoftEtherVPN/SoftEtherVPN\_Stable](https://github.com/SoftEtherVPN/SoftEtherVPN_Stable) - Cross-platform multi-protocol VPN software.
 This repository is officially managed by Daiyuu Nobori, the founder of the project.
 Pull requests should be sent to the master repository at https://github.com/SoftEtherVPN/SoftEtherVPN.